jmqd/learning/README.md

-# learning_sandbox
+# learning
-My learning space.
+“The important thing is not to stop questioning.
+Curiosity has its own reason for existing.”

 Every file here represents something that I've learned.

-The hope is that if I amass enough files here, I'll know something. ;)
+If I amass enough files here, I _might_ know _something_. ;)